goschtl/zope/zc.buildoutsftp/branches/dev/README.txt

   extensions = zc.buildoutsftp

 in your buildout section.
-Then you can use sftp URLs for fine-links or index URLs.
+Then you can use sftp URLs for find-links or index URLs.
 (Note that zc.buildout >=1.0.0b5 is needed for this to work properly.)